 But each horse ages differently, and while these signs might be readily evident in some long-in-the-tooth steeds, they might be invisible in others.
-"The scientific community has defined the horse as physiologically showing signs of aging at 20 and older," says Karyn Malinowski, PhD, extension specialist in horse management at Rutgers University and Director of the Rutgers University Equine Science Center.
+"The scientific community has defined the horse as physiologically showing signs of aging at 20 and older," says Karyn Malinowski, PhD, professor at and founding director of the Rutgers Equine Science Center .
 However, she identified very few of these signs during a 12-week exercise-research trial involving horses over age 25 from the Center's herd.
 "They were lining up at the gate to get on the Equi-cizer," she recalls.
 "Turned out afterward, they bucked and kicked and reared, tails up in the air, running around the pastures.
 I firmly believe they felt better using those old joints."

-Similarly, Malinowski's own former Standardbred racehorse, Magic, just turned 20 and is happily foxhunting.
+Similarly, Malinowski's own horse, a former Standardbred racer named Magic, happily foxhuntined as a senior.
 "But if I X rayed his legs, I'd want to cry," she says.
-"Irrespective of how old horses are, I think we do them the most good by keeping them moving--and, as much as possible, keeping them outside.
+"Irrespective of how old horses are, I think we do them the most good by keeping them moving—and, as much as possible, keeping them outside.
 They love to exercise, and outdoors they continue to exercise.
 If a healthy older horse is just standing in a box stall, we're doing him no favors."

 Still, no matter how spritely your senior might seem, he continues to age, and he will fare better if you detect and respond appropriately to aging's effects.